kunalthadani/Rodent-Infestation-Prediction/README.md

 #### Strategy:

-The project will focus on predicting rodent infestation hotspots using Temporal Graph Attention Network.
-Graph temporal neural networks are well-suited for this as they model both spatial and temporal dependencies of their neighbors.
-We will model changes in environmental conditions,  sanitation patterns(for e.g. Restaurant health inspection data and garbage collection data) and historical complaints to predict future infestation behaviours.
-We will gauge the performance of the model by holding out some data and comparing the severity of infestation predicted.
+The project will focus on predicting rodent infestation in restaurants using a combination of multiple models.
+Graph attention networks are well-suited to predict the movement of rat infestations as we can model spatial dependencies on the neighbors.
+We will use a tree based model (XGBoost or Balanced Random Forest) to predict if there is a high chance of the restaurant being infested by rodents.
+We will use the predicted rodent infestation in the neighborhood (from the graph network) and combine it with historical inspection scores, and other relevant factors.
+We will gauge the performance of the model by holding out some data and checking if we are giving better predictions than the existing inspection results.
 The model will be trained and retrained on a fixed timeframe(every week) schedule to update recent changes in the data.
-To ensure scalability and efficiency, distributed training and hyperparameter tuning will be implemented using Ray Train and Ray Tune.
 Additionally, model versioning and artifact storage will be integrated into the pipeline to manage different model iterations effectively.

 #### Relevant Parts of the Diagram:

-Model Architecture: Temporal Graph Network (TGN) with temporal embeddings to capture dynamic interactions.
+Model Architecture: Graph attention Network (GAT) with temporal data to capture dynamic interactions.
+Tree based model for each borough to capture restaurant specific information
-Distributed Training Setup: A Ray cluster with multiple GPUs for parallel training.
+Distributed Training Setup: A Ray cluster with multiple nodes for parallel training.
 Experiment Tracking and model versioning: MLflow for logging metrics, hyperparameters, and artifacts.
 Checkpointing & Fault Tolerance: Ray Train's built-in checkpointing and fault tolerance mechanisms to ensure recovery from failures.
 Hyperparameter Tuning: Ray Tune integrated with W&B for efficient hyperparameter